wayne-chi/tweeter_engage_bot/README.md

 - register twitter accounts you want to monitor their interactions with your tweets.
 - tweets bandwidth (number of tweets before generating reply)
 - tweets reply time ( how long to wait before generating reply)
+## How to use/install
+- take to your replit account and add keys and value pair for the following:
+  - API_KEY value is  bot abi
+  - consumer_key value is consumer secret
+  - consumer_key_secret value is consumer key secret
+  - staffsid value is usernames seperated by comma no space
+- then you click run
+- alternatively put the values in the code where i commented and run. #
 ## Others
 Feeeel freeee to contribute